nummacway/repro-carts/README.md

 - All sizes are given in Kibibytes.
 Grimace has a nominal 128 Kibiwords and 18-in-1 has a nominal 512 Kibiwords of RAM.
 - Checksum is given as individual hex bytes (aka big endian), so first two nibbles are $14E and the other two are $14F.
 All these checksums except for TCG Neo's are invalid, but the Game Boy doesn't care.
 - "unchanged" in Dump column means that the invalid checksum is the only change compared to No-Intro.
+- CFI@ is the hexadecimal address to write `$98` to so you can read the CFI query data.
+You exit CFI by writing `$F0` to any ROM address.

 ## Battery
 If a repro cart has a battery (that is not empty), you can simply put on any ROM.
 Pokémon ROMs will also work in Pokémon Stadium.